Tight Complexity Bounds for Counting Generalized Dominating Sets in Bounded-Treewidth Graphs Part I: Algorithmic Results: Faster Algorithms via Representative Sets

 \end{theorem}

 However, in contrast to the previous section, the representative set approach cannot be extended to the counting version of the problem.
 Note that this is by design, since the fundamental idea of this approach is to not keep all the partial solutions which would be necessary for the counting version.
-We shall see in the following sections that this is actually not a shortcoming of our algorithmic approach, but holds in general assuming \#SETH.
+Actually, \cref{thm:lower-main-intro} implies that there is no algorithm counting $(\sigma,\rho)$-sets in time $(f(\allCost))^{\tw} \cdot |V(G)|^{\Oh(1)}$ for any function $f$ assuming \#SETH.